v-novaltd/LCEVCdec/docs/sphinx/overview.rst

 For the pictures coming from the base decoder, the integration layer will set up picture description derived from the base decoder's configuration and frames.

 For the pictures coming from enhancement decoder, the integration will allocate them with small default values, then send them to the decoder.
 The decoder will then set the new description according to the configuration of the LCEVC enhancement data stream.
-It picture pools are being used - the enhanced pictures will cycle around with an unchanged layout, until the next configuration change embedded in the LEVC stream.
+It picture pools are being used - the enhanced pictures will cycle around with an unchanged layout, until the next configuration change embedded in the LCEVC stream.

 The integration can then query the description of the enhanced ``Picture`` objects using the :cpp:func:`LCEVC_GetPictureDesc` function.